-For over 30 years, I have handled probate disputes and will contests including challenging and defending wills.
+For over 35 years, I have handled probate disputes and will contests including challenging and defending wills.
 The practice at The Law Office of Richard Kolb, LLC, is limited to probate litigation and I do not handle any other type of case.
 My experience includes hundreds of will contest cases, of which many have gone to trial.
-Most recently in 2016 two will contest cases went to trial, one lasting five days and the second lasting ten days.
+Recently two will contest cases went to trial, one lasting five days and the second lasting ten days.
 I have also been involved with will contest appeals, three times going to the Ohio Supreme Court.
 For examples of my experience and a list of some of the will contest cases I have handled, please visit my sample cases page.

 Contact an experienced Ohio will contest lawyer

 The Law Office of Richard Kolb, LLC is one of the few law firms in Ohio who are willing to consider taking a will contest on a contingency fee basis.
 This makes our services available to people who cannot otherwise afford to pay a lawyer on an hourly basis.
 We represent clients throughout Ohio in a complete range of probate litigation matters.
 Call 419-244-3006 or contact me online to schedule a free initial consultation in person or by phone.